scott-eric-kaufman/the-whole-sek/content/the-valve/2005-06-02-same-senseless-ramblings-slightly-bigger-stage-or-intellectual-investments-in-jolly-corners.md

 * Thursday, June 02, 2005

 First, I’d like to thank John for the invite.
-I’m still 100%!c(MISSING)ommitted to writing all my usual nonsense at my [place](http://acephalous.typepad.com), but now I have a venue for some of my more serious prattle, like…
+I’m still 100% committed to writing all my usual nonsense at my [place](http://acephalous.typepad.com), but now I have a venue for some of my more serious prattle, like…

-In “Fixed Opinions, or The Hinge of History” (later published as [_Fixed Ideas_](http://www.nybooks.com/shop/product?usca_p=t&amp;product_id=1147)) Joan Didion represents the Bush Administration’s justification for what future generations will call the Giant Mess O’Potamia as follows:
+In “Fixed Opinions, or The Hinge of History” (later published as [_Fixed Ideas_](http://www.nybooks.com/shop/product?usca_p=t&product_id=1147)) Joan Didion represents the Bush Administration’s justification for what future generations will call the Giant Mess O’Potamia as follows:

 “I made up my mind,” [Bush] had said in April, “that Saddam needs to go.”
 This was one of many curious, almost petulant statements offered in lieu of actually presenting a case. _I’ve made up my mind, I’ve said in speech after speech, I’ve made myself clear._ The repeated statements became their own reason: “Given all we have said as a leading world power about the necessity for regime change in Iraq,” James R. Schlesinger, who is now a member of Richard Perle’s Defense Policy Board, told The Washington Post in July, “our credibility would be badly damaged if that regime change did not take place."